-Where can you do hands-on work for social justice in the morning, find out what an ancient Jewish text has to say about collective responsibility in the afternoon, and celebrate Shabbat in the evening?
+Where can you do hands-on work for social justice in the morning, explore an ancient Jewish text in the afternoon, and celebrate Shabbat in the evening?

 Tivnu is Hebrew for Build!
 At Tivnu, we build houses, build community, and build a better world.
-Tivnu: Building Justice is the only service learning organization that braids together advocacy for the fulfillment of basic human needs, Jewish study, construction work and training, and leadership development.
+Tivnu: Building Justice is the only service learning organization that braids together direct service for the fulfillment of basic human needs, Jewish learning and living, and leadership development.

-- build affordable housing and engage in other direct-dervice work with non-profits such as Habitat for Humanity, Street Roots, and PCUN, the Oregon Farmworkers’ Union
+- build affordable housing and/or engage in other direct-service work with non-profits such as Habitat for Humanity, Street Roots, and PCUN, the Oregon Farmworkers’ Union

-- study Jewish texts and Jewish historyto find out what they can teach us about today’s most urgent social problems
+- study Jewish texts and Jewish history to find out what they have to say about today’s most urgent social problems

 - examine the issues of affordable housing, food security, and other essential needs

 - explore their Jewish identity within a welcoming, pluralistic community

 What our current gap year members have to say: